Convert videos to 60fps (Updated 10 Jan 2013)

 For example, if you are running 32-bit Windows, you will need to modify the path to "Program Files" instead.

-Important note #3: If you have a recent video card in your computer, you can increase the speed of the script by adding ", GPU=true" to the script.
+Important note #3: If you have a video card, you can improve quality by adding “GPU=true” to the script.
+However, it may make encoding time slower, so take that into account.

-So InterFrame(Cores=4) would turn into InterFrame(Cores=4, GPU=true)
+So InterFrame(Cores=Cores) would turn into InterFrame(Cores=Cores, GPU=true)

 So now your window should look similar to this (with different text):